-Transfer Scholarships are awarded to selected students who have attended two- or four-year accredited colleges and universities.
-Only students with at least a 3.25 GPA will be considered.
-Students earning a 3.85-4.00 GPA will receive a \$15,000 scholarship, students earning a 3.70-3.84 GPA will receive an \$13,500 scholarship, and students earning a 3.25-3.69 GPA will receive an \$11,500 scholarship.
+Transfer Scholarships are awarded to selected McMinnville Campus students who have attended two- or four-year accredited colleges and universities.
+Only students with at least a 3.000 GPA will automatically be considered for transfer scholarships.
+No separate application is required and students will be eligible for the following awards:

 Information submitted in the Application for Admission to Linfield is used to determine scholarship eligibility.
-A separate application is not required.
 The award is renewable at the same dollar amount each year if the student meets the college's academic standards for enrollment, attends full time and applies for renewal in a timely manner.
 Semesters attended at another college count towards the eight semester maximum eligibility for this scholarship.